 Watch out for ads that generate enquiries that do not turn into sales

-- These are costing you extra money because of the resources they tie up.
+- These cost you extra money, because of the resources they tie up.

-- Review your brochure or website.
+- Review your brochure or the landing page on your website.
 It may not provide enough information or live up to the advertisement.

 - Check that the employees handling the response are sufficiently trained.